scloud19/SECipedia/Linux/Linux Basics/linux_devices.md

   Important: The kernel assigns devices in the this directory in the order in which they are found, thus, a device may have a different name between reboots.
     For an alternative solution, see sysfs (below) Also see sysfs and the differences between /dev (below)

+    Additionally, you can look into using the disks Universally Unique Identifier (UUID)

   ls -la and devices
     For a device, the first character of a files mode will be either b,c,p,s b-block device